InfuseAI/ArtiVC/docs/content/en/usage/partial-download.md

 avc pull v0.1.0 -- path/to/partial ...
 ```

-Note: if you would like to do partial download with `avc pull`, please specify the "--" flag terminator.
+Note: if you would like to do a partial download, please put the path list after the "--" flag terminator.

 ## SEE ALSO